ohdsi-studies/StudyRepoTemplate/README.md

 - `Population-Level Estimation`, or
 - `Patient-Level Prediction`

-See [the Data Aanlytics Use Cases chapter](https://ohdsi.github.io/TheBookOfOhdsi/DataAnalyticsUseCases.html) for more details.
+See [the Data Analytics Use Cases chapter](https://ohdsi.github.io/TheBookOfOhdsi/DataAnalyticsUseCases.html) for more details.

 ### Study types